14 Oct Leading a Remote Team – How to Keep Your Staff Engaged & Productive

 When leading a remote team it’s impossible to expect everyone to be available to reach at all times.
 But it is reasonable to expect that they reply to correspondence in a timely manner.
 But only if they have the resources to do so.
 Virtual collaboration requires that you have several channels in place so that everyone can easily get in touch with one another.
 This being said, it is possible to have too many lines.
 You want enough that people have options and can choose the one that best works for them.
 But not so many that you, and everyone else, are having to check a dozen different platforms.

 Running a business effectively and efficiently takes the right tools, systems & shortcuts!
-If you need help establishing a better virtual business, grab our Business Owner Productivity Bundle.
-It includes 3 downloadable PDFs that will help you set your remote team up for success.
-Or, if you’re feeling lost and need tailored help to get your business back on track, schedule a FREE 30 min business evaluation & discovery call.
+If you need help establishing a better virtual business and need tailored help to get your business back on track, schedule a FREE 30 min business evaluation & discovery call.